-The campus is unsupervised and closed to students from 16:15.
-The school will not assume any responsibility for the safety and supervision of students who remain on campus after 16:15 when not involved in a supervised activity.
+The campus is unsupervised and closed to students from 16:00.
+The school will not assume any responsibility for the safety and supervision of students who remain on campus after 16:00 when not involved in a supervised activity.

-Arts, Sports, Academics and Activities (ASAA's)
+Club Block - Arts, Sports and Activities

-A wide range of ASAA's are offered before school, during the day and after school.
-Students select new ASAA's at the start of each trimester and the programme is organised by the ASAA's Coordinator.
+A wide range of Clubs are offered during the day and after school.
+Students select new Clubs at the start of each trimester and the program is organised by the Athletics and Activities Director.